Ignatian Symposium

 How do we, as givers of the Exercises, help those making the Exercises come more fully alive—so that they might live the Fifth Week as “other Christs” in the world?

-Topic - Accompanying seekers with embedded trauma
+Topic - Accompanying seekers with embedded trauma (part 1)

 August 21, 2025